 Affordability vs. reliability - Which gun is right for you?

 If you are looking for an EDC gun, then I encourage you to invest in a better-quality 1911.
 Remember, if you go the cheap route, you probably should not complain.
-It is like going to McDonalds and then complaining about the quality of fast-food.
-Don’t fall into the 1911 cliché trap.
+It is like going to McDonalds and then complaining about the quality of fast food.
+Do not fall into the 1911 cliché trap.
 Choose wisely and you will end up with a gun that will last generations.

-Looking to practice with your 1911 or another firearm?
+Looking to practice with your 1911 pistol or another classic firearm?
 Choose from our wide range of firearms courses available and find a local firearms course today!